 - Build a new high bay warehouse that more than doubles capacity

-- Installed a lean cloud based back office with the latest seamless software that supports all aspects of the operation
+- Installed a lean cloud-based back office with the latest seamless software that supports all aspects of the operation

-These changes have not only increased sales and profits, but have created the leanest operation in the industry.
-For example two years ago the average pick time approached 20 minutes.
+These changes have not only increased sales and profits but have created the leanest operation in the industry.
+For example, two years ago the average pick time approached 20 minutes.
 Now it is under 3 minutes.
 As much as 40% of labor was spent looking for items that the computer said were in stock.
 Now every item is bar-coded with the exact quantity and location.
 In the process of converting roll goods to orders, there were lots of scrap and waste generated.
 With the algorithms we have developed we have been able to sustainably improve yield and virtually eliminate waste.
 The bar-coding has virtually eliminated picking and shipping errors.
 The number of pickers is now less than half what it was two years ago and the output is more than double.
-This is largely because the system sends them to the exact location to get the item they need.
+This is mainly because the system sends them to the exact location to get the item they need.
 If it is a roll, after they have cut off the required amount, the system tells them where to put the roll.
-It finds the best location based on frequency of use.
+It finds the best location based on the frequency of use.
 This dynamic shifting of inventory keeps the common items in locations closest to the processing stations.